-If your travel plans change and you will not be using your GSC Travel Award, you must inform the GSC immediately via email to email@example.com.
-Failure to appropriately claim or deny a travel award will result in ineligibility for GSC Travel Awards for ONE YEAR.
+If your travel plans change and you will not be using your GSC travel award, you must inform the GSC immediately via email to firstname.lastname@example.org.
+Failure to appropriately claim or deny a travel award will result in ineligibility for GSC travel awards for one year.

 Yes.
 GSC travel awards can be used to pay for expenses not covered by your department.

-No less than 10 days after the application submission deadline, travel award recipients will be notified of their award amount via email and a complete list of award recipients will be posted.
-Due to the limited availability of funds and the competitive nature of the awards, it is likely that some applications will not receive funding.
+No less than 10 days after the application submission deadline, travel award recipients will be notified of their award amount via email and a list of award recipients will be posted.
+Due to the limited availability of funds and the competitive nature of the awards, it is likely that some applicants will not receive funding.
 Applicants not awarded funds will be notified via email.